 Welcome to Ask An Accountant, where we take your payroll and accounting queries and help you make sense of them.
 Whether you’re doing payroll for the first time or you’re a seasoned veteran, we’re here to make sure you never have to worry about something going over your head.

 As an employer, you’ve probably considered providing your employees with benefits such as a mobile phone, transit passes, or even room and board.
 What you might not have considered is whether the benefit is taxable or not.
-To help you better understand taxable benefits, we asked Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh for more information.
+To help you better understand taxable benefits if you're not using online payroll to automate their calculations, we asked Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh for more information.

 To start, it’s important to understand what exactly a benefit is.
 According to the Canada Revenue Agency (CRA), a benefit is defined as paying for or providing an employee (or their spouse, child, or sibling) with something personal in the form of an allowance, a reimbursement, or the free use of property, goods, or services owned by the employer.
 Breaking things down further: